Ivan "John" Filcich

 This led to his teaching of Yugoslavian "kolo" (circle) dances at the camp and his subsequent founding of the San Francisco Kolo Festival.
 According to his niece, Sharen Skorup, "And my mother's brother, my Uncle Ivan, was in the music business and was into dancing.
 As a kid I worked in his record store in Oakland.
 Uncle Ivan started the whole Kolo movement here in the Bay Area back in 1940.
 He had a performing dance company of mostly Croatians.
 That was before I was born.
 In 1952, he started the Kolo Festival as a benefit for a friend and well-known folk dancer named Vyts Beliajus."
 The festival's name was later changed to the California Kolo Festival."

 Mr. Kolo or Kolo John - John Filcich Ivan, with his Festival Records label, was a principal supplier of folk dance recordings to North America and the world.
 His record shops, Slav-Art Music Center in Oakland, Festival Records in Los Angeles, and Festival Folk Shop in San Francisco, were must stops for folk danceers, square dancers, ethnic musicologists, and Roma from all over the world.
-Because of his life-long interest in the Rom (Gypsy) culture, he is often invited to their weddings, religious celebrations, and other community activities and was the North American supplier for Romani music, candles, and other items for many years.
+Because of his life-long interest in the Rom (Gypsy) culture, he was often invited to their weddings, religious celebrations, and other community activities and was the North American supplier for Romani music, candles, and other items for many years.

-On March 20 and 21, 2004, 'From the Heart: A Musical Tribute to "Kolo" John Filčicć" took place at the Harold M. Williams Auditorium, J. Paul Getty Center, Los Angeles, California.
+On March 20 and 21, 2004, "From the Heart: A Musical Tribute to "Kolo" John Filčicć" took place at the Harold M. Williams Auditorium, J. Paul Getty Center, Los Angeles, California.
 Some of L.A.'s finest Eastern European folk musicians paid homage to "Kolo" John.
 Performers included the Yeseta Brothers Tamburica Orchestra, Tzvetanka and Ivan Varimezova, and the Gypsy Roma Band.

 In 2005, Ivan received the National Folk Organization's "Preserving Our Legacy Award."

-CRONOLOGY
+• CRONOLOGY

-Dances Ivan has taught include John Filcich Ajd noga za nogama, Armenian Misirlou, Belo lence, Bertchesgadner Bayerischer Polka, Bibersko kolo, Biserka, Bitoljka, Bojarka (Biserka), Bunjevačko rokoko kolo, Čačak, Čačansko kokonješte kolo, Čarlama, Cigansko horo (Ciganskoto), Ciocârlanul, Clap and Turn (Polka), Coprnice, Couple Drmeš, Couple Hasapiko, Croatian Medley, Čuješ mala, Čuješ mala-Šušu mile, Ćukaričko kolo, Čukaričko kokonješte kolo, Ćuperlika, Dajčevoto, Debki Zaroura, Dimke ela dimke, Dirlada, Divna divna, Djurdjevka kolo, Drhtavac, Drmeš, Drmeš Circle, Drmeš Couple, Drmeš for Threes, Drmeš for Fours, Drmeš No. 2, Drmeš iz Velika Gorica, Drmeš Medley, Eleno Mome, Epirotiko, Erdeljanka, Ersko kolo, Gae Gordons, Gaitani, Grigoro Hasapiko, Haj haj bože daj, Hajd' na lijevo, Hasapikos, Hiotiko Syrto, Homoljanka, Hora pe Gheața, Horom Horom, Hrvatsko, Idam ne Idam, Igrale se delije, Jeftanovićevo kolo, Jesam li ti jelane, Jovano Jovanke, Karagouna, Karsi Bar, Kasapsko horo, Kastorianos, Keleruj, Kiša pada, Kokonješte kolo, Kolo kalendara (Kalendara kolo), Kopačka, Kostursko oro, Kozačko kolo, Kraljevo kolo, Krecavi Ketuš, Kriči kriči tiček, Kritiko Sytro, La Bastringue, Laz Bar, Lepa Mmaca, Lepa moja milena, Ličko kukunješte (Klub kolo), Ličko kolo, Makedonka kolo, Makedonska devojče, Makedonsko devojčko kolo, Malo kolo, Mangupsko kolo, Marice kolo, Milanovo kolo, Misirlou, Mista, Mitilineikos horos, Moldavian Hora, Moravac (U šest koraka), Narodno horo, Natilijino kolo, Nebesko kolo, Neda Grivne, Neda voda nalivala, Niška banja, Oficirsko kolo, Pentozali, Pljeskavac kolo, Pljeskavac kolo (with claps), Pok-Šotiš, Polomka, Pompouri, Posavski Drmeš I, Posavski Drmeš II, Posavski Ples, Poskakuša, Poskok, Pravo Makedonsko oro, Predaričko kolo, Prekid kolo, Prsten me padna, Radikalka kolo, Razgranjala, Rezijanka I, Rezijanka II, Robin Ddiog, Rokoko kolo, Rukavica, Rumunjsko kolo, Ruzmarin, Šano dušo, Sarajevka, Šareni čorapi, Sarent Chargu, Savamalsko kolo, Savila se bela loza, Seljančica, Selsko oro, Serbian Medley I, Šetnja, Šilovaško oro, Sirdes, Slavjanka, Slavonsko kolo, Șobolanul, Splitske igre, Srbijanka, Srpkinja kolo, St. Gilgen Figurentanz, Stara vlaina, Šumadijsko kolo, Šušu mile, Swiss Circle Mixer, Syrtos, Tamburica Polka, Tamzara, Teško oro, Then Irthe Mais, Ti momo, Tin Tin, Trava Trava, Trgovačko kolo, Tri godini, Triglav Waltz, Trite pŭti, Triglav Waltz, Trojanac, Tropnalo oro, Tsamikos, U šest (Moravac), Veliko kolo (Ivan's signature dance), Zabaljka, Zaplet kolo, Zetsko kolo, Žikino kolo, and Zwiefacher.
+Dances John taught include John Filcich Ajd noga za nogama, Armenian Misirlou, Belo lence, Bertchesgadner Bayerischer Polka, Bibersko kolo, Biserka, Bitoljka, Bojarka (Biserka), Bunjevačko rokoko kolo, Čačak, Čačansko kokonješte kolo, Čarlama, Cigansko horo (Ciganskoto), Ciocârlanul, Clap and Turn (Polka), Coprnice, Couple Drmeš, Couple Hasapiko, Croatian Medley, Čuješ mala, Čuješ mala-Šušu mile, Ćukaričko kolo, Čukaričko kokonješte kolo, Ćuperlika, Dajčevoto, Debki Zaroura, Dimke ela dimke, Dirlada, Divna divna, Djurdjevka kolo, Drhtavac, Drmeš, Drmeš Circle, Drmeš Couple, Drmeš for Threes, Drmeš for Fours, Drmeš No. 2, Drmeš iz Velika Gorica, Drmeš Medley, Eleno Mome, Epirotiko, Erdeljanka, Ersko kolo, Gae Gordons, Gaitani, Grigoro Hasapiko, Haj haj bože daj, Hajd' na lijevo, Hasapikos, Hiotiko Syrto, Homoljanka, Hora pe Gheața, Horom Horom, Hrvatsko, Idam ne Idam, Igrale se delije, Jeftanovićevo kolo, Jesam li ti jelane, Jovano Jovanke, Karagouna, Karsi Bar, Kasapsko horo, Kastorianos, Keleruj, Kiša pada, Kokonješte kolo, Kolo kalendara (Kalendara kolo), Kopačka, Kostursko oro, Kozačko kolo, Kraljevo kolo, Krecavi Ketuš, Kriči kriči tiček, Kritiko Sytro, La Bastringue, Laz Bar, Lepa Mmaca, Lepa moja milena, Ličko kukunješte (Klub kolo), Ličko kolo, Makedonka kolo, Makedonska devojče, Makedonsko devojčko kolo, Malo kolo, Mangupsko kolo, Marice kolo, Milanovo kolo, Misirlou, Mista, Mitilineikos horos, Moldavian Hora, Moravac (U šest koraka), Narodno horo, Natilijino kolo, Nebesko kolo, Neda Grivne, Neda voda nalivala, Niška banja, Oficirsko kolo, Pentozali, Pljeskavac kolo, Pljeskavac kolo (with claps), Pok-Šotiš, Polomka, Pompouri, Posavski Drmeš I, Posavski Drmeš II, Posavski Ples, Poskakuša, Poskok, Pravo Makedonsko oro, Predaričko kolo, Prekid kolo, Prsten me padna, Radikalka kolo, Razgranjala, Rezijanka I, Rezijanka II, Robin Ddiog, Rokoko kolo, Rukavica, Rumunjsko kolo, Ruzmarin, Šano dušo, Sarajevka, Šareni čorapi, Sarent Chargu, Savamalsko kolo, Savila se bela loza, Seljančica, Selsko oro, Serbian Medley I, Šetnja, Šilovaško oro, Sirdes, Slavjanka, Slavonsko kolo, Șobolanul, Splitske igre, Srbijanka, Srpkinja kolo, St. Gilgen Figurentanz, Stara vlaina, Šumadijsko kolo, Šušu mile, Swiss Circle Mixer, Syrtos, Tamburica Polka, Tamzara, Teško oro, Then Irthe Mais, Ti momo, Tin Tin, Trava Trava, Trgovačko kolo, Tri godini, Triglav Waltz, Trite pŭti, Triglav Waltz, Trojanac, Tropnalo oro, Tsamikos, U šest (Moravac), Veliko kolo (Ivan's signature dance), Zabaljka, Zaplet kolo, Zetsko kolo, Žikino kolo, and Zwiefacher.

 Mr. Kolo or Kolo John - John Filcich